nysenate/OpenLegislation/docs/bills.rst

 There are two types of updates, 'processed' and 'published'.
 Processed refers to the date that OpenLeg processed the data which is useful if you are trying to stay synchronized with OpenLeg.
 Published refers to the date during which data was intended to be published.
 This can differ from the processed date because OpenLeg can periodically reprocess it's data to fix issues.
-By default the type is set to published.
+By default the type is set to 'processed'.

 **Examples**